 Firstly, lets start with the four most common types of letter of credit and when to use them.

 IRREVOCABLE: An irrevocable letter of credit, once it’s born, cannot be changed or amended without the consent of both the buyer and the seller.

 RED CLAUSED: This clause is very useful when the seller needs to raise funds from the letter of credit, for example to buy raw material for a building contract.
 The amount available is usually printed on the letter of credit in red ink, hence the name “red claused”.

 TRANSFERABLE: This type of letter of credit can used by the seller to purchase goods needed to fulfill the contract from a third party.
 For example, steel, concrete and brinks to complete a building contract.
 This is extremely useful when the seller may not have available funds to purchase the goods to complete the contract, so could use this method to raise those funds by guaranteeing payment to the third party supplier.

 CONFIRMED LETTER OF CREDIT : These letters of credit are used when the seller is unsure of the buyers’ bank’s ability to honour the letter of credit perhaps due to political or financial unrest in the buyers country.
 The letter of credit is confirmed by a second bank which usually the sellers bank.
 The confirming bank becomes the prime payer and seeks reimbursement from the buyers bank.
 This is a little complicated but will be made clear as we dive into the detail.

-A transferable letter of credit enables the seller to buy products to fulfill the sales contract from a third party without using their own funds, instead using the funds from the contract itself.
+A transferable letter of credit enables the seller (or beneficiary) to buy products to fulfill the sales contract from a third party without using their own funds, instead using the funds from the contract itself.
 Think of it as an advance on the payment that will be received on completion of the contract.
 Once this “mother” letter of credit has been born, it can be split up and transferred to as many parties as needed as long as the total does not exceed the amount of the original “mother” credit.